 Venture capital funds: They provide initial capital or fund (seed capital) for the risky operation of a firm.
-Important companies in this field are Risk Capital and Technology Finance Corporation Limited (RCTFC), Technology Development and Information Company of India Limited (TDICI), Gujarat Venture Finance Limited, Andhra Pradesh Industrial Development Corporation Venture Capital Ltd., and so on.
+Important companies in this field are Risk Capital and Technology Finance Corporation Limited (RCTC), Technology Development and Information Company of India Limited (TDICI), Gujarat Venture Finance Limited, Andhra Pradesh Industrial Development Corporation Venture Capital Ltd., and so on.
 Further, commercial banks, such as Canara Bank, Grindlays Bank, Central Bank of India and the State Bank of India have opened venture capital companies under their respective banks.

-In Figure 2.2, we have shown the structure of organised financial markets in India.
+In Figure 6.2 on the next page we have shown the structure of organised financial markets in India.

-Figure 2.2 Organised Financial Markets in India
+Figure 6.2 Organised Financial Markets in India

-2.4 FUNCTIONS OF FINANCIAL MARKETS
+6.4 FUNCTIONS OF FINANCIAL MARKETS